Angelo Niculescu: Club Africain

-After the 1989 Romanian Revolution, he went to work as technical director in Tunisia at Club Africain, bringing Ilie Balaci as head coach.
+After the 1989 Romanian Revolution, Niculescu went to work as technical director in Tunisia at Club Africain, bringing Ilie Balaci as head coach.
 In their single season at the club, they won the CAF Champions League, Tunisian League and the Tunisian Cup.

 Innovative tactic

 Niculescu is known in Romania for inventing the "temporizare" ("delaying") tactics.
 This strategy involved the team maintaining possession of the ball within its own half, with players exchanging numerous short passes across the field.
 The goal was to disrupt opponents' patience and force them to press high.
 This approach is often considered an early form of tiki-taka.
-Using these tactics, Niculescu successfully qualified Romania for a World Cup after more than 30 years and secured a notable win against Czechoslovakia.
+Using these tactics, Niculescu qualified Romania for a World Cup after more than 30 years and secured a notable win against Czechoslovakia.
 In 2011 FIFA named Niculescu the inventor of the tiki-taka style of play and so did UEFA in 2014.

 Writing

 Niculescu started writing chronicles, comments and match analysis in 1958 as a journalist for the "Sportul popular" newspaper.
 He also wrote two volumes about football: